HobanLab/Morton-REU/README.md

         Attempt2_practice_sims_revised: Contains similar parameter files and analyses as Attempt1, but code and parameter values have been revised
             Simulations: contains parameter files used for simulation, takes a sample of the entire population, revised parameter values
             R scripts: contains analysis files.
 Wrote functions to import files from a directory and convert them.
 Wrote a for loop to convert imported files to genind objects

-    archive_previous_versions: contains third, fourth, and fifth attempts for the project; importing entire simulated population into R with varying parameter files (varying rates of migration); various number of simulation replicates
         Attempt3_mig_intensity_10_reps: testing code and parameters using low level of replicates for faster loading
             Figures: contain figures generated from R
             R scripts: contains R scripts for sampling code and Rdata files for faster loading